Problem with a cellphone or plan

 What you should know

 When you walk out with your shiny new phone, remember, 15 days.
-Canadian laws give you a 15-day trial period from the start of your contract during which you can return your phone with no cancellation fee.
+Canadian laws give you a 15-day trial period from the start of your contract during which you can return your phone with no penalty or cancellation fee.

 Save the packaging the phone came in.
 Set a reminder.
 Mark day 15 on your calendar.
-And make sure you stay under half of your monthly usage limits.
-If you have a disability, you get 30 days, and the usage limit doubles.
+And make sure you stay under half of your monthly usage limits — if you go over that, even if it’s been less than 15 days, then you aren’t protected.

 If there’s a problem, pack the phone up in its box, go into the store (or give them a call), and let them know you want to cancel.
 Be firm.
 Get the name of the person who helped you.
 This will keep them accountable.